 This delicious chia and flaxseed pudding is full of wholesome ingredients and such a breeze to make!
 Easily prep these creamy puddings for filling breakfasts on busy mornings or as healthy snacks.
-You only need a few ingredients but the topping possibilities are endless!
+You only need a few ingredients, but the topping possibilities are endless!

 We love to make this chia flaxseed pudding on Sunday nights, especially before a busy week.
 We can just grab it and go for a nutrient-dense breakfast or enjoy it as a tasty snack after school.

-My recipe below shows the ingredient amounts for one pudding, but it can easily be doubled, tripled, etc. depending on how many you’d like to make ahead.
+My recipe below shows the ingredient amounts for one pudding, but it can easily be doubled, tripled, etc., depending on how many you’d like to make ahead.

 This pudding is wonderful as is, but I like to pile on a combination of crunchy, fruity, and creamy toppings.